hessius/HFNOsplitter/Documentation/en/04 Setup and Treatment.md

 - Connect Optiflow cannula to adapter (ensuring that it's of the same size as the other cannula in use).
 - Attach nasal cannula to patient.
 - Remove airway plug from T-connector and attach the prepared CPAP/BiPAP tube.
-- Increase the airflow to 60 litres / minute.
+- Increase the airflow to 60 litres/minute.
 - Titrate O2 to desired level.

 ### Transitioning from HFNO to SHFNO

-_In order to decrease down time and ensure hygienic routines are being kept, whenever possible transition from HFNO to SHFNO should be carried out by switching Airvo 2 systems.
+_In order to decrease down time and ensure hygienic routines are being maintained, whenever possible transition from HFNO to SHFNO should be carried out by switching Airvo 2 systems.
 N.B. when transitioning a patient their Optiflow Nasal Cannula is kept, however water chamber and AirSpiral tube cannot be reused._

 - Connect according to instructions above until having connected adapters to the distal end of the CPAP / BiPAP tube.
 - If either of the patients is starting their treatment with SHFNO, rather than transitioning from HFNO, finish their setup according to the instructions above.
 - Transition the Optiflow nasal cannula(e) already in use to the SHFNO-setup.
-- Follow instuctions "Starting SHFNO" and titrate desired treatment levels
+- Follow instructions "Starting SHFNO" and titrate desired treatment levels

 ### Transitioning from SHFNO to HFNO

-- Check for condensation throuhgout the tube system and make sure that any accumulation of fluid flows back to the collection bottles.
+- Check for condensation throughout the tube system and make sure that any accumulation of fluid flows back to the collection bottles.
 - Stop Airvo 2 flow as well as oxygen supply.
 - Remove CPAP / BiPAP tube from T-connector and attach standard plug.
 - Change collection bottle for the affected side of the setup
   - _N.B.
-Both sides need colection bottles._
+The inactive side needs either a collection bottle or a PET plug (model available as optional part of main set)._
 - Start HFNO according to instruction "Starting HFNO with an SHFNO prepared setup"

 ## Condensation

 Be observant to any condensation within the tube system.
-In SHFNO the condensation is increased and water can accumulate within the CPAP / BiPAP tube.
+In SHFNO the condensation increases and water can accumulate within the CPAP/BiPAP tube.
-2 times per shift, or around every 4 hours, the CPAP / BiPAP tube should be checked and raised in a matter ensuring that any fluid collection is helped to flow back to the collection bottle.
+Two times per shift, or around every 4 hours, the CPAP/BiPAP tube should be checked and raised in a matter ensuring that any fluid collection is helped to flow back to the collection bottle.

 The collection bottle should be emptied before filling completely.
 It does not need cleaning when continuing treatment on the same patient after emptying.
 Make sure to reduce downtime by either removing the bottle and emptying it into another container and promptly screwing the bottle back on.
-If no other container is available the bottle should be removed and another one attached to the system before disposing of the fluid collection. _N.B.
-The system needs both bottles attached in order to function properly_
+If no other container is available, the bottle should be removed and another one attached to the system before disposing of the fluid collection. _N.B.
+The system needs both bottles attached in order to function properly_.

 If possible, try to orient the CPAP and BiPAP tubes in a way that condensation can continuously flow back to the collection bottle.
 If a screen is used to divide patients, note that the tube cannot be passed over the screen as this affects flow of condensation.